III. Rhetorical Situation

 The Structure of a Process Essay

 Finally, it’s a good idea to always have someone else read your process analysis to make sure it makes sense.
 Once we get too close to a subject, it is difficult to determine how clearly an idea is coming across.
+Consider the level of previous experience of your audience carefully.
 Having a peer read over your analysis will serve as a good way to troubleshoot any confusing spots.

 - Describe the process for applying to college.

-- Describe the process of your favorite game (board, card, video, etc.).
+- Describe the process of playing your favorite game (board, card, video, etc.).